-As of March 31, 2017 and 2016, investments in equity were allocated to approximately 30% in stocks listed in Japan and 70% in stocks listed in foreign markets.
+As of March 31, 2018, investments in equity were allocated to approximately 35% in stocks listed in Japan and 65% in stocks listed in foreign markets.
+As of March 31, 2017, investments in equity were allocated to approximately 30% in stocks listed in Japan and 70% in stocks listed in foreign markets.

+As of March 31, 2018, Japanese government bonds made up approximately 75% of the government bonds and municipal debt securities, the majority of which were Japanese national bonds.
 As of March 31, 2017, Japanese government bonds made up approximately 70% of the government bonds and municipal debt securities, the majority of which were Japanese national bonds.
-As of March 31, 2016, Japanese government bonds made up approximately 60% of the government bonds and municipal debt securities, the majority of which were Japanese national bonds.
-Foreign public bonds, as of March 31, 2017, took approximately 30%, the majority of which were foreign national bonds, and as of March 31, 2016, foreign public bonds took approximately 40%, the majority of which were foreign national bonds.
+Foreign public bonds, as of March 31, 2018, took approximately 25%, the majority of which were foreign national bonds, and as of March 31, 2017, foreign public bonds took approximately 30%, the majority of which were foreign national bonds.

-As of March 31, 2017, investments in corporate bonds and other debt securities were allocated to approximately 5% in Japanese corporate bonds and debt instruments, and 95% in foreign corporate bonds and debt instruments.
-As of March 31, 2016, investments in corporate bonds and other debt securities were allocated to nearly 100% in foreign corporate bonds and debt instruments.
+As of March 31, 2018 and 2017, investments in corporate bonds and other debt securities were allocated to approximately 5% in Japanese corporate bonds and debt instruments, and 95% in foreign corporate bonds and debt instruments.